[Headshots by Vanie]

 “THE MOST IMPORTANT TRAIT an actor must have is the ability to follow directions.

 No two agencies, no two casting directors, no two directors are the same.
 Everyone has their own spin on how they want to receive materials, so it is best to take the time to just read/listen to the instructions.”

 Melia Ford: Creative Professional / Edgy Hip / Fitness

 Last but not least, by yours truly:

-I couldn’t have said it more elequontely than Anthony, so here is again.
+I couldn’t have said it more eloquently than Anthony, so here is again.

 “…there’s always a very good reason that someone took the time to write something out.
 Trust me, we don’t do it for fun.
 We don’t all have more time than you do.
 But we’ve learned, over years of doing our jobs, where people usually get tripped up. “

-Or you could end up paying for it either with dollars or with a severed relationship with your reps.
+Otherwise, you could end up paying for it, either with dollars or with a severed relationship with your reps.